aquaproj/aquaproj.github.io/docs/tutorial-extras/team-config.md

 ## How to share aqua configuration for teams and organizations

-I'll introduce one idea to share aqua configuration for teams and organizations.

 Let's create the repository `aqua-config` in your GitHub Organization, and add aqua configuration files for your teams and organization into the repository.

 ```